Vector Symbolic Finite State Machines in Attractor Neural Networks: Appendix

 where $\chi(\lambda)$ and $\upsilon(\lambda)$ are functions $\{1,\ldots, 2N_E\} \rightarrow \{1,\ldots,N_Z + N_E \}$ determining the indices of the source and target states for transition $\lambda$, and $\pi(\lambda) : \{1, \ldots, 2N_E\} \rightarrow \{1, \ldots N_{\text{stimuli}}\}$ determines the index of the associated stimulus.
 We then wish to calculate the statistics of the postsynaptic sum $\mat{W}\vec{z}$ while the attractor network is currently in an attractor state.
 When in an attractor state $\vec{x}^\mu$, the postsynaptic sum is given by

 where we have used the notation $\mathcal{N}(\mu, \sigma^2)$ to denote a normally-distributed random variable (RV) with mean $\mu$ and variance $\sigma^2$.
 In the third line we have made the approximation in the transition summation that the linear sum of attractor hypervectors, each multiplied by a Gaussian RV, is itself a separate Gaussian RV in each dimension.
-This holds as long as there are "many" attractor terms appearing on the LHS of the transition summation.
+This holds as long as there are ``many'' attractor terms appearing on the LHS of the transition summation.
 Said otherwise, if the summation over transition terms has only very few unique attractor terms on the LHS ($N_E \gg N_Z$), then the noise will be a random linear sum of the same few (masked) hypervectors, each with approximate magnitude $\frac{1}{\sqrt{N}}$, and so will be highly correlated between dimensions.
 Nonetheless we assume we are far away from this regime, and let the effect of the sum of these unwanted terms be approximated by a normally-distributed random vector, and so we have

-where $\sigma = \sqrt{\frac{N_Z + 3N_E}{N}}$ is the strength of cross-talk noise, and $\vec{n}$ a vector composed of IID standard normally-distributed terms.
+where $\sigma = \sqrt{\frac{N_Z + 3N_E}{N}}$ is the strength of cross-talk noise, and $\vec{n}$ a vector composed of IID standard normally-distributed RVs.
 This procedure of quantifying the signal-to-noise ratio (SNR) is adapted from that in the original Hopfield paper \cite{hopfield_neural_1982, amit_modeling_1989}.